Tommaso-Pincelli/definitions/manual/source/fairmat-cover.rst

 Outreach to the community
 ##########################

-A data infrastructure is not effective if it is not easy to integrate seamlessly in the day-to-day workflow of a laboratory.
+A data infrastructure is not effective if it does not integrate seamlessly in the day-to-day workflow of a laboratory.
 For this reason, we approach our newly developed NeXus proposal as a community-driven development.
-We have drafted an accurate and consistent expansion of NeXus capabilities for a number of lab-based techniques.
+We have drafted an accurate and consistent expansion of NeXus capabilities for a number of lab-based techniques, but need extensive testing and tweaking of its characteristics by the community.

 If your data is generated with these techniques and you are interested in producing FAIR data and accessing the FAIRmat tools, we invite you to try our proposed structure out.
 If you find any conflicts or inconsitencies, please signal them to us using the